rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-html2canvas](https://github.com/mycure-inc/vue-html2canvas) - Vue mixin to capture html and convert it to an image using Html2Canvas.
 - [vue-canvas-nest](https://github.com/ZYSzys/vue-canvas-nest) - A Vue.js component for canvas-nest.
 - [vue-signature-pad](https://github.com/neighborhood999/vue-signature-pad) - A Vue Signature Pad Component
+- [vg-editor](https://github.com/ChrisShen93/VGEditor) - A visual graph editor based on G6 and Vue, inspired by GGEditor

 ## Link Preview